 What About Medicare for Maine Seniors and People With Disabilities?

-About seven out of 10 Medicare enrollees get Part A and Part B coverage through the federal government’s Original Medicare program.
+About six out of 10 Medicare enrollees get Part A and Part B coverage through the federal government’s Original Medicare program.
 The rest get these benefits through private Medicare Advantage (Part C) plans.22 Part C plans cover additional benefits, including Part D prescription drug coverage.

 You can also buy individual Part D prescription drug plans from private insurers, especially if you choose to get Part A and Part B coverage through Original Medicare.
 As of 2018, more than 145,000 Maine residents have a standalone Part D plan.23